 In fact, what most people who don’t cook also don’t happen to know is that steaming mussels in white wine is one of the easiest things you can make for a romantic meal.
 The mussels cook in their own little vessels, basically create their own brine-y sauce.
 The ultimate one-pot dish of seduction, it is all but guaranteed to impress the pants (quite literally) off of anyone who loves seafood and has no idea how to cook shellfish.

-For this mussels in white wine recipe, you should cook with a wine you want to drink.
-In other words, do not make steamed mussels with anything called “cooking wine.”
-In fact, I recommend serving the rest of the bottle with the finished dish.
+For this steamed mussels recipe, you should cook with a wine you want to drink.
+In other words, do not make steam mussels with anything called “cooking wine.”
+In fact, I recommend choosing a wine to cook the mussels and then chilling the remaining wine to serve with your white wine mussels dinner.

-Lastly, you must, must serve this dish with crusty bread to soak up the sauce.
+But in order to truly appreciate this mussels recipe for two in the manner in which it was written, you must, must serve this mussels with white wine and garlic with crusty bread to soak up the sauce.
 I like a French, country loaf but a baguette also works.
 If you want the added libido-boosting nutrition of a whole wheat or seeded bread, go for it.
 Just be sure that it’s crusty and served in abundant portions.
 Without the bread, you’re leaving behind the magical elixir of the mussel broth.
 And in my estimation, that’s half the aphrodisiac goodness in the dish.

 - 1 pound mussels